-Special arrangements where a plan is transferred to a new planner as a result of the original planner's approval being removed or where a participant wishes to change planner.
-If the new planner discovers an error in the original plan he should report it to the Inspector Grade II.
+Special arrangements pertain to where a plan is transferred to a new planner.
+If the new planner discovers an error in the original plan or a need for significant changes, they should report it to the Inspector Grade II.
 The planner should also request authorisation to amend the plan.
 If this is granted they should make the required amendments.

-No sanctions will be applied for one year to any planner who takes over a plan in these circumstances and who assumes responsibility for supporting the participant in the scheme.
+Protocol 4

-Protocol 4 Applications for Second and Subsequent Payments, including Compliance Reports and NPWSe form
+Applications for Second and Subsequent Payments, including Compliance Reports and NPWSe form

-This protocol is for applications for second and subsequent payments for all NPWS farm plans except results-based plans.
+This protocol is for applications for second and subsequent payments for all NPWS Farm Plans except results-based plans.
 The procedure for formally applying for second and subsequent payments is described.
 This protocol consists of the following parts.